Available assistance and information

 - Startups and scale-ups will be able to apply for the 'Corona-Overbruggingslening' (Corona Bridging Loan or COL) via the Techleap.nl website.
 In order to prepare for your application, please review the extensive Q&A (in Dutch) and the documentation requirements (in Dutch).

-- On 7 May, the Dutch government announced that it was making a further €750m available to in bridging loans for companies with relatively small financing needs (from €10,000 to €50,000).
+- The Dutch government has made €750m available to in bridging loans for companies with relatively small financing needs (from €10,000 to €50,000).
 Called the Kleine Kredieten Corona garantieregeling, the loans will be provided by the banks and have an interest rate of up to 4%.
-You can find out more details about the scheme on the overview page.
+You can find out more details about the scheme on the overview page (in Dutch).

 - You can also find details about the support for self-employed professionals (zzp-ers).